 Anger is a choice.
 Let’s say your child has been gigging or skipping school for 3 months, you find out about it and you are suddenly angry.
 It wasn’t the gigging which caused you to be angry because if it was, you would be angry 3 months ago.
 It’s the knowing of the act and the way your mind has processed that act which made you angry.
 If you didn’t know about it then you could not be angry, right?

 Anger is damaging to your health.
 The Mental Health foundation stated that long term and intense anger has been linked with mental health problems including depression, anxiety and self-harm.
 It is also linked to poor physical health as well.

-Here at Adrian Spear - Mindfulness Training & Counselling we look at the reasons behind the anger, the triggers, look at the thought processes that influence the body, then design solution based techniques to manage the anger and bring about a calmer emotionally stable future for the client.
+Here at Adrian Spear - Mind Management & Counselling we look at the reasons behind the anger, the triggers, look at the thought processes that influence the body, then design solution based techniques to manage the anger and bring about a calmer emotionally stable future for the client.
 Anger management is our forte.
 There are many ways to deal with anger.
 Here are just a couple of ways to deal with this negative emotion:

 1. Notice the physiological cues which bring about anger in you.
 A list of these cues are at the bottom of this article.

 2. When you notice these physiological cues arising then say to yourself or say out loud “STOP!”
 This is known as thought stopping.

 3. When you feel that you are going to explode with anger then count to ten first, allowing time for the logical brain to catch up.
 You will then realise that you don’t need to explode.

 4. Distance yourself from the situation.
 Take a long mindfulness walk or go to another room.

 5. Participate in strenuous exercise.